 Call for Papers

-The theme for this year's conference is Communication Ethics After Virtue.
-The conference centers on considering the implications of the work of Alasdair MacIntyre for communication ethics, with keynote speakers offering insights and connections.
+The theme for this year's conference is Communication Ethics in Urban Settings.
+The conference centers on considering the implications of communication ethics for urban settings, with keynote speakers offering insights and connections.

-Presenters are encouraged to develope panels and submissions based on the work of Alasdair MacIntyre tied to communication ethics, specifically addressing the following works:
+Presenters are encouraged to develop panels and submissions on the topic of urban settings tied to communication ethics, specifically addressing the following coordinates:

-As always, we welcome papers addressing any aspects of communication ethics, regardless of connection to the conference theme.
+As always, we welcome papers addressing any aspect of communication ethics, regardless of connection to the conference theme.

 Papers: We invite abstracts of 200-500 words or completed papers of a maximum of 30 pages, including references.
 Submissions should be double-spaced, using MLA, APA, or Chicago citation styles.